Does Your Home Office Qualify for a Tax Deduction?

 - Structures on the property, like an unattached garage, studio, barn, or greenhouse.

-Any part of your property that’s used exclusively as a hotel, motel, inn, or similar business, does not qualify.
+Any part of your property used exclusively as a hotel, motel, inn, or similar business, does not qualify.

 Once you qualify for the deduction, you can determine your home office deduction using either the regular method (the percentage of the home used for business applied to the qualified expenses) or the simplified method ($5 per square foot of the portion used for business up to a maximum of 300 square feet).